jakubMitura14/win_app/README.md

 # Patient Data anonimization System - Installation and Setup Guide

-This guide will help you set up and run the Patient Audio Recording System on Windows.
+This guide will help you set up and run the Patient anonimization System on Windows.

 ## Prerequisites